isochronous/Backbone.PickySitter/readme.md

 #### "select:all"

-Triggered when all models have been selected
+Triggered when all views have been selected

 #### "select:none"

-Triggered when all models have been deselected
+Triggered when all views have been deselected

 #### "select:some"

-Triggered when at least 1 model is selected, but less than all models have been selected
+Triggered when at least 1 view is selected, but less than all views have been selected

-## Building Backbone.Picky
+## Building Backbone.PickySitter

-If you wish to build Backbone.Picky on your system, you will need Ruby to run the Jasmine specs, and NodeJS to run the grunt build.
+If you wish to build Backbone.PickySitter on your system, you will need Ruby to run the Jasmine specs, and NodeJS to run the grunt build.

 ### To Run The Jasmine Specs

-1. Be sure you have Bundler installed in your Ruby Gems.
-Then run `bundle install` from the project folder

-2. Once this is done, you can run `rake jasmine` to run the Jasmine server

-3. Point your browser at `http://localhost:8888` and you will see all of the specs for Backbone.Picky
+1. Don't even try, they haven't been updated since this worked on models and collections

 ### To Build The Packages